Tips for Living in Your Car

 If you are storing your life’s most valuable possessions in your vehicle, you definitely need a policy that covers vandalism and theft.
 Your policy should cover the replacement value of everything in your car, from fancy laptops and solar generators to ukeleles.

 If you are living in your car due to financial instability, it can be tempting to ignore the need for car insurance.
 Having a policy protects you financially, especially if living in your vehicle is a last resort.
 You really can’t afford to lose your home, right?

 Find cheap insurance quickly by shopping around with Jerry.

 It won’t drain your battery (it only takes 45 seconds) and you’ll get quotes from licensed brokers so you can pick the cheapest one.
 Make sure you get a PO box set up if you won’t have a permanent address, so the insurance company can complete your purchase.

 Now that you’ve got insurance figured out, you’re ready to hit the road!

 “Like picking candy out of a neighbor’s candy basket on Halloween.
 The Jerry app made insurance shopping so easy.
 Thank you Jerry!”— Satisfied Jerry User

 Frequently asked questions about living in your car

 Is living in your car illegal?

-No, the act of living in your car is not technically illegal.
+No, it is not illegal to live in your car.
 However, you do need to adhere to guidelines about where and for how long you park.